Forgetting is Everywhere: Learning and inference processes

-We formalise learning as an ongoing interaction between a \emph{learner} and an \emph{environment}, evolving over discrete time steps $t\in\sN_0=\{0,1,\dots\}$.
-We distinguish between two sources of stochasticity: \begin{itemize}[left=0pt,nosep] \item \emph{External probabilities} $p_e(\cdot)$ describe the stochasticity inherent to the environment. \item \emph{Predictive distributions} $q_f(\cdot)$ describe the predictive uncertainty of the learner. \end{itemize} To formalise this interaction, we introduce the notion of an environment-learner interface, which provides a structure for the data exchanged between them at each time step. \begin{definition}[Interface] An \emph{environment-learner interface} is a pair $(\mathcal X,\mathcal Y)$ of measurable spaces. \end{definition} Elements of $\mathcal X$ are \emph{observations}, encompassing the signals the environment emits (e.g., features, targets, rewards, etc.), and elements of $\mathcal Y$ are \emph{outputs}, encompassing the signals emitted by the learner (e.g., actions, classifications, regression values, etc.). \begin{definition}[Histories] The set of \emph{histories} relative to an interface $(\mathcal X,\mathcal Y)$ is
+We formalise learning as an ongoing interaction between a \emph{learner} and an \emph{environment}, evolving over discrete time steps $t\in\mathbb N_0=\{0,1,\dots\}$.
+We distinguish between two sources of stochasticity: \begin{itemize}[left=0pt,nosep] \item \emph{External probabilities} $p_e(\cdot)$ describe the stochasticity inherent to the environment. \item \emph{Predictive distributions} $q_f(\cdot)$ describe the predictive uncertainty of the learner. \end{itemize} We formalise the data exchanged between a learner and the environment by defining an interface. \begin{definition}[Interface] An environment-learner \emph{interface} is a pair $(\mathcal X,\mathcal Y)$ of measurable spaces. \end{definition} \looseness=-1 Elements of $\mathcal X$ are \emph{observations} made by the learner (such as numerical features or targets), and elements of $\mathcal Y$ are \emph{outputs} emitted by the learner (such as actions or predictions). \begin{definition}[Histories] The set of \emph{histories} relative to an interface $(\mathcal X,\mathcal Y)$ is